biona001/Knockoffs.jl/docs/src/man/shapeit_hmm.md

-# Generate HMM knockoffs
+# SHAPEIT HMM knockoffs

+This page is a tutorial for generating (SHAPEIT) HMM knockoffs, which is good for controlling FDR in the presence of cryptic relatedness and diverse ancestries.
+The methodology is described in the following paper:

+> Sesia, Matteo, et al. "False discovery rate control in genome-wide association studies with population structure."
+Proceedings of the National Academy of Sciences 118.40 (2021).

-This tutorial closely follows the [knockoffgwas tutorial](https://msesia.github.io/knockoffgwas/tutorial.html).
-We go over how to generate (SHAPEIT) HMM knockoffs given (simulated) genotypes.
+This tutorial closely follows the original [knockoffgwas tutorial](https://msesia.github.io/knockoffgwas/tutorial.html).
+Currently users need to manually run and process various input/intermediate files, but eventually, we will write native Julia wrappers to circumvent these tedious procedures.
+Stay tuned.

 !!! note